it3xl/git-repo-sync/README.md

   - Performe Git-merge of your changes with changes from remote repo.
   - Performe pushing of your changes.
 - Run **git-repo-sync** to synchronize your changes with changes from another side Git-remote-repository.

+#### How do I know that there were conflicts

+1. Check manually for conflicts.
+  - Run **git-repo-sync**.
+  - Upload changes to your locat git repository and recheck the branch you've pushed recently.
+If it has no remote Git-branch counterpart then a conflict was solved.
+1. The **git-repo-sync** has notifications over plain text files.
+Ask your DevOps to distribute it.

 #### Explanation